CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Example Selection using Multiple Features

 Given an input sentence $x$ in source language $s$, we want to select a set of $k$ examples ($E$) from an example database ($D$) to aid in generating the best translation of $x$ into the target language $t$.
 In the case of MT, the example database corresponds to a parallel corpus comprising translation pairs $(x_p,y_p)$ from which the prompt examples are drawn.
 Our overall approach, as shown in \Cref{fig:neural-regressor-architecture} is described in this section.

-\paragraph{Candidate Shortlisting} Initially, we identify $n$ examples $E=\{ (x_p, y_p) \mid p=1,2,..,n \}$ from $D$ that are similar to the input sentence $x$.
+\paragraph{1.
+Candidate Shortlisting} Initially, we identify $n$ examples $E=\{ (x_p, y_p) \mid p=1,2,..,n \}$ from $D$ that are similar to the input sentence $x$.
 These $n$ candidates are subsequently re-ranked based on multiple features for the final selection of $k$ in-context examples.
 Following \citet{agrawal2022context}, we employ BM25\footnote{We used this implementation of BM25 retrieval: https://github.com/AmenRa/retriv}, an unsupervised efficient retriever, to locate these similar examples.
-This method ensures that the selected examples exhibit high n-gram word overlap between $x_p$ and $x$.
-Another alternative could be to identify $n$ examples ($x_p$) nearest to $x$ in the embedding space for a better semantic match.
-However, we opted for the BM25 retriever for reasons of efficiency. \paragraph{Feature Extraction} For each candidate $(x_p,y_p)$ and input $x$, we extract a range of features $\mathrm{featset}(x_p,y_p,x)$ that could impact translation quality for $x$.
-The specific features utilized are described in \Cref{section:features-of-example}. \paragraph{Candidate Scoring} The extracted features are used by an example scoring function, $\mathrm{ctx\_xlate\_score}(x_p,y_p,x)$, which assigns a \textit{contextual translation quality} (CTQ) score to each candidate example.
-The CTQ score predicts the translation quality of the input $x$ into the target language, given the \textit{single} candidate example $(x_p,y_p)$ as context during prompting.
-The scoring function and its learning process are further elaborated in \Cref{section:novel-example-selection}. \paragraph{Candidate Ranking} The candidates are ranked according to their CTQ score, with the top $k$ candidate examples being selected for $k$-shot prompting. \paragraph{Translation} The prompts are constructed using the specified instruction template, the $k$ selected examples and input $x$.
+This method ensures that the selected examples exhibit high n-gram word overlap with the input source.
+An alternative could be to identify $n$ examples ($x_p$) nearest to $x$ in the embedding space for a better semantic match.
+However, we opted for the BM25 retriever for efficiency reasons.

+\paragraph{2.
+Feature Extraction} For each candidate $(x_p,y_p)$ and input $x$, we extract a range of features $\mathrm{featset}(x_p,y_p,x)$ that could impact translation quality for $x$.
+The specific features utilized are described in \Cref{section:features-of-example}. \paragraph{3.
+Candidate Scoring} The extracted features are used by an example scoring function, $\mathrm{ctx\_xlate\_score}(x_p,y_p,x)$, \textit{Contextual Translation Quality} Scorer (CTQ Scorer) which assigns a score to each candidate example.
+The CTQ scorer predicts the translation quality of the input $x$ into the target language, given the \textit{single} candidate example $(x_p,y_p)$ as context during prompting.
+The scoring function and its learning process are further elaborated in \Cref{section:novel-example-selection}. \paragraph{4.
+Candidate Ranking} The candidates are ranked according to their CTQ score, with the top $k$ candidate examples being selected for $k$-shot prompting. \paragraph{5.
+Translation} The prompts are constructed using the specified instruction template, the $k$ selected examples and input $x$.
 The LLM is then prompted to generate a completion for the prompt, with the completion ($y'$) serving as the generated translation for the input $x$.